-I was born in Draper, Utah but mainly grew up in New Meadows, Idaho, a gorgeous town in the mountains with a population of around 600.
-I served a mission in Bangkok, Thailand from 2013-2015, then did a few years at BYU but ended up getting my undergraduate degree at Southern Virginia University (it’s absolutely lovely there).
+Dallin Hunt was born in Draper, Utah but mainly grew up in New Meadows, Idaho, a gorgeous town in the mountains with a population of around 600.
+He served a mission in Bangkok, Thailand from 2013-2015, then did a few years at BYU but ended up getting his undergraduate degree at Southern Virginia University (it’s absolutely lovely there).

-I am now working on my MFA in creative writing.
-Fiction is my area of emphasis, and my thesis will be a modern gothic/thriller novel.
-I honestly didn’t become an avid reader or writer until just a few years ago, but I gained a love of literature through reading the classics, and am now diving into the world of contemporary fiction.
-I am a huge fan of the following things: mountains, snow, the beach, Beck (the musician), The White Stripes, playing the piano, movies, the color green, and art of all kinds.
+He is now working on my MFA in creative writing.
+Fiction is his area of emphasis, and his thesis will be a modern gothic/thriller novel.
+He didn’t become an avid reader or writer until just a few years ago, but he gained a love of literature through reading the classics and is now diving into the world of contemporary fiction.
+He is a huge fan of mountains, snow, the beach, Beck (the musician), The White Stripes, playing the piano, movies, the color green, and art of all kinds.